chradev/pi-h264-to-browser-streamer/README.md

 ![All staff snapshot](https://github.com/chradev/pi-h264-to-browser-stramer/blob/main/readmeAssets/09.05.2024_23.10.33_REC.png)

-# Added streaming from a single camera
+# Added streaming from a single camera with pan/tilt/zoom
  * run in src: ```python3 server-ss.py```
  * browse: ```http://RPi-IP:8000/```
  * watch stream from choosen RPi 5 camera
+ * use X/Y/Z sliders for each camera to do Pan/Tilt/Zoom

 Default parameters:
 ```